zolly-cpu/2UV-Project/README.txt

 psql TEST_PROJECT
 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";

-And then update with dbEditor
+And then update with DatabaseEditor

-TODO:
-- DBEDITOR has still some problem
+The startup arguments for the applications you can find in the AppStarter.xml